…become a history major?

 …get funding to do research?

 You can find more information about funding your research here.
-If you have questions about how to put together an application, contact the undergraduate program coordinator.
+If you have questions about how to put together an application, contact the associate director.

 …find out more about study abroad?

 We encourage you to study abroad!
-You should meet with the undergraduate program coordinator to discuss filling major requirements as soon as you know your plans—particularly if you will be abroad in your third year.
+You should meet with the associate director to discuss filling major requirements as soon as you know your plans—particularly if you will be abroad in your third year.

 …find out more about internships and other opportunities for history majors?